xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

 # <h1 align="center">CH341A Programmer for dumping, installing, reflashing and recovery of Xiaomi Router 4C</h1>

-- Note: unchecked `verify` from the programmer settings before flashing it
+## Notes:
-- Note: `unprotect` eeprom before flashing..
+- unchecked `verify` from the programmer settings before flashing it -`unprotect` eeprom before flashing..
-- Note:Dangerous and irreversible actions, set only required options (if may failed buy a new ones and replace the old one then soldered it unto the board) if the programmer unable to read eeprom sectors all you have to do is read the `SREG or Status Register` and `unchecked all `checked area or set all number 1 into `0` and `Write Register` then begin flashing.
+- Dangerous and irreversible actions, set only required options (if may failed buy a new ones and then soldered it unto the board) if the programmer unable to read eeprom sectors all you have to do is read the `SREG or Status Register` and `unchecked all `checked area or set all number `1` into `0` and `Write Register` then begin flashing.

 # <h1 align="center"> Windows </h1>